Communicating With People With Mental Illness: The Public's Guide

-In a second interview conducted in 2004 or 2005, participants were asked about any violent behavior, such as committing a sexual assault, fighting, or setting fires, in the time between interviews. in the time between the first and second interviews, 2.9% of participants said they had been violent.
+In a second interview conducted in 2004 or 2005, participants were asked about any violent behavior, such as committing a sexual assault, fighting, or setting fires, in the time between interviews. in the time between the first and second interviews, 2.9 percent of participants said they had been violent.
 When Elbogen and Johnson evaluated the possible associations between mental illness, violence, and other factors, having a mental illness alone did not predict violence, but having a mental illness and a substance abuse problem did increase the risk of violence.

-6.47% had been violent.
-When they looked at those with schizophrenia, 5.15% reported violent behavior in the time period between the interviews.
-But when a person with schizophrenia also had substance abuse or dependence problems, 12.66% reported violent behavior in the time between the interviews.
+When Elbogen and Johnson looked at those who only had a severe mental illness, 2.4 percent had been violent.
+But when they looked at those with major depression and substance abuse or dependence, 6.47 percent had been violent.
+When they looked at those with schizophrenia, 5.15 percent reported violent behavior in the time period between the interviews.
+But when a person with schizophrenia also had substance abuse or dependence problems, 12.66 percent reported violent behavior in the time between the interviews.
 The highest risk for violence was found in those who had mental illness, a substance abuse problem, and a history of violence.
 These participants had 10 times the risk of violence than those who only had mental illness.

-Other factors that predicted violent behavior included a
+Other factors that predicted violent behavior included:

-- history of juvenile detention or physical abuse,
+- History of juvenile detention or physical abuse

-- having seen parental fighting,
+- Having seen parental fighting

-- being victimized themselves,
+- Being victimized themselves

-- being younger, male, and low-income.
+- Being younger, male, and low-income

-Another excellent overview of mental illness and violence was conducted by by Marie E. Rueve, MD; and Randon S. Welton, MD, Lt Col, USAF in 2008.
+Another excellent overview of mental illness and violence was conducted by Marie E. Rueve, MD; and Randon S. Welton, MD, Lt Col, USAF in 2008.

 As public service providers, parents, teachers, friends, family, co-workers, and law enforcers, we should learn how to recognize those behavioral warning signs and communicate our concerns to people who might be able to help.
 Unfortunately, it can be extremely difficult to get help for someone with mental illness that doesn't accept the help.